 - Your sales team.
 If applicable, consult your sales teams to see what customers are telling them, and try to find out the most common difficulties those customers are reporting.
 Ask your sales reps for their own input, too.
 What types of content would make their job easier, and create a more effective sales funnel?
 The answers to these questions can often throw up some great topic ideas that fill a very valuable gap.

-Another alternative is to analyze customer reviews, customer support questions and monitor social mentions to spot potential themes your customers are bringing up.
+- Another alternative is to analyze customer reviews, and customer support questions and monitor social mentions to spot potential themes your customers are bringing up.

 Choosing the Main Topic

 With this in mind, Semrush’s Topic Research tool is an ideal place to start.

 To illustrate how let’s say that you run a small business selling your own brand of coffee beans.

 Using the seed keyword ‘coffee beans’, you consult Topic Research, which suggests a range of potential topics:

 Using just this one seed keyword, you immediately have a list of potential pillar topics.
 But how do you know which topics are worth pursuing, and which are unlikely to yield much success?

 Generally speaking, your chosen pillar topic needs to satisfy three key pieces of criteria.
 It should: